MicrosoftDocs/navdevitpro-content-pr/fin-graph/next_update/dynamics_retainedearningsstatement.md

 ---

 # Retained earnings statement resource type
-Represents an retainedEarningsStatement resource type in Dynamics 365 for Financials.
+Represents an retained earnings statement in Dynamics 365 for Financials.

 ## Methods